Andre Johnson: 2010

-2011 season
+2011

 In the first three weeks, Johnson had caught seven passes in each of the first three games for at least 90 yards per game and had two touchdown catches.
-However, just as running back Arian Foster had returned from a hamstring injury, Johnson suffered one of his own in Week 4 against the Pittsburgh Steelers.
+However, just as running back Arian Foster had returned from a hamstring injury, Johnson suffered one of his own in week 4 against the Pittsburgh Steelers.
 In the second quarter, as Johnson caught a pass from Matt Schaub, he went down untouched, grabbing his right hamstring.
 The injury caused him to miss nine games and playing limited snaps in the other three.
 Johnson finished the season with career-lows in games played (7), receptions (33), yards (492), and touchdowns (2), but the Texans, in their tenth season in the NFL, made the playoffs for the first time in franchise history by winning the AFC South Division with a 10–6 record.

 Johnson made his playoff debut against the Cincinnati Bengals in the Wild Card Round on January 7, 2012.
 In the game, Johnson had five receptions for 90 yards, including a 40-yard touchdown catch.
 The Texans won 31–10 and advanced to the Divisional Round where they fell to the Baltimore Ravens 20–13.
 Johnson caught eight passes for 111 yards in the losing effort.
 He was ranked 15th by his fellow players on the NFL Top 100 Players of 2012.